Anti-euro German AfD party aims to end leadership dispute

 The other two leaders, Frauke Petry and Konrad Adam, voiced reservations about what they saw as Lucke’s grab for control after the AfD scored stunning wins with an anti-foreigner tack in three east German regional elections in late 2014.

-Some 3,500 anti-AFD demonstrators held a boisterous rally outside the congress hall, attacking the party for what they say is its flirt with the far right that breaks post-war taboos in a country that has deep sensitivities about its Nazi past.

-“Live better without Nazis” read one of the banners.
-Scores of AfD supporters confronted protesters by singing the German national anthem from a balcony but a proposal for all to go out and sing the anthem, or Deutschlandlied, was not approved.

-Under a deal reached by the party executive, any move to a single leadership would be taken in stages, switching from three leaders to two in April and then to one in December.
-Votes on who will ultimately lead the party will be made later this year.
+Under a deal reached by the party executive, delegates will vote on whether to switch from three to two leaders in April and then to one in December.
+Votes on who will ultimately lead the party will be taken later this year.

 Many delegates to the at-times raucous congress spoke out against Lucke, reflecting divisions in the AfD between its anti-euro zone bailout founders and the increasingly powerful eastern wing that wants to attract far-right voters.